 Basic troubleshooting tips to end WiFi woes

-Sometimes, Internet connectivity issues can be resolved with a simple Gateway reset.
-Other times, it’s not as simple.
-Either way, you should try these troubleshooting tips first to see if they solve your WiFi woes:
+Sometimes, Internet connectivity issues can be resolved with these simple troubleshooting tips first to see if they solve your WiFi woes:

 - Move your Gateway around.
 If your wireless device is experiencing connectivity issues in certain parts of the home and not others, it might be worth re-positioning your Gateway to a more centralized location.

 - Restart your device.
 Sometimes the issue isn’t with your Internet connection, but with the device or application itself.
 Restarting your device often clears this up.